Gull Lake is committed to ensuring a healthy lake through the shoreline re-naturalization effort.

 To protect, maintain and improve Gull Lake's natural shoreline that will ensure the lake's overall health for today and future generations.

-WIN Expert Advice and Money towards your Shoreline Re-naturalization Project!!
+Expert Advice and Money will be awarded to our winners for their Shoreline Re-naturalization Project!!

-The GLCA is running a contest.
+The Contest is now closed.
+Stay tuned for our winners, and the projects that will be undertaken.
 The winners will receive a professional consultation with Julia Sutton, an expert on shoreline re-naturalization.
-Julia will help you design a plan for your shoreline, including recommendations on types of native plants and positioning based on how you use your shoreline.
+Julia will help you design a plan for their shoreline, including recommendations on types of native plants and positioning based on how they use their shoreline.
 The GLCA will contribute 50% of the project costs (design + plants) up to a maximum of $1000 for FIRST Place and $750 for SECOND Place.

 - the balance of the costs